 - Regional Australia Summit – the summit

-In general text, use lower case for the definite article in the names of organisations
+In body text, use lower case for the definite article in the names of organisations.

 Some organisations use the definite article ‘The’ in their name with an initial capital.
 Use the full name, including ‘The’, in 2 situations: